MiamiOH-CSE274/Portfolio/README.md

 For the Shuffle project I choose to use Linked Lists as my data structure.
 The reason I choose this data structure was because insertion and removal is easier with LinkedLists than with ArrayQueues.
 With ArrayQueues my running time would be worse because I would have to create new arrays to deal with the addition and removal of cards.
 With LinkedLists I am able to insert and remove chunks of cards easily without having to use the new operator.
 With LinkedLists I do not have to deal with resizing my data structure, like I would have to with ArrayQueues.
 LinkedLists are easy to manipulate and the Shuffle project requires easy manipulation of cards in order to get a realistic shuffle that produces a shuffled deck.

 Vise

+For the Vise project there are two obvious data structure designs.
+The two reasonable options are Adjacency Matrix and Adjacency Lists.
+The Adjacency Matrix is a matrix that the columns as the vertices and the rows as all the possible edges.
+At each row and column, there is a value that tells whether there is an edge from that vertex to that edge.
+The Adjaceny List is an array with the vertices.
+Each vertex contains a list of the edges that are connected to that vertex.
+The list can be in Linked List form or array form or another type of list data structure.
+The trade offs between Adjacency Matrix and Adjacency List are in the size and running times of the methods.
+Adjacency Lists take up less space than Adjacency Matrix.
+The size of an Adjacency Matrix is 0(n^2) and the size of an Adjacency List is at worst 0(n+m) but at best 0(n+dn), where n is the number of vertices, m is the number of edges, and d is the degree of the graph.
+The running times of Adjacency List determining the neighbors of one node is a lot faster than when the Adjacency Matrix determines the neighbors of one node.
+In the Adjacency List, the neighbors are linked to the vertex so the vertex needs to be found and then all of the neighbors are there.
+In the Adjacency Matrix, the vertex must be found and then you must go through each spot in the row to determine the neighbors of that vertex.
+Also with Adjacency Matrices, the question about a specific edge can be found easily, as well as inserting and deleting edges.
+With Adjacency Lists it is harder to check whether a specific edge is in the graph.
+Adjacency Lists save more space than Adjacency Matrix.
+An application where Adjacency Lists would be better is in this Vise project or in Road Map applications.
+An application where Adjacency Matrix would be better is where you want to determine if a specific edge is in the graph.
+Otherwise Adjacency Lists are the clear winners especially if space is an issue.

 Extra Credit - 5